hackbots-3414/BaseSwerve/README.md

 **Controller Mappings**
 ----
 This code is natively setup to use a xbox controller to control the swerve drive. </br>
-* Left Stick: Translation Control (forwards and sideways movement)
+* Left Stick (Axis 1 & 0): Translation Control (forwards and sideways movement)
-* Right Stick: Rotation Control </br>
+* Right Stick (Axis 3): Rotation Control </br>
-* Y button: Zero Gyro (useful if the gyro drifts mid match, just rotate the robot forwards, and press Y to rezero)
+* 13th Button: Zero Gyro (useful if the gyro drifts mid match, just rotate the robot forwards, and press Y to rezero)
-* Left Bumper: Switches To Robot Centric Control while held
+* 10th Button: Switches To Robot Centric Control while held
+* 16th Button: Resets Modules To Absolute Positions (Useful If Mods Are Out Of Sync)